-• We maintain that all matters relating to child protection are to be treated as confidential and only shared as per the 'Information Sharing Advice for Practitioners' (DfE 2015) guidance

-- There is a lawful basis for child protection concerns to be shared with agencies who have a statutory duty for child protection. - Information will be shared with individuals within the school who 'need to know'. - All staff are aware that they cannot promise a child to keep a disclosure confidential.
+- We maintain that all matters relating to child protection are to be treated as confidential and only shared as per the 'Information Sharing Advice for Practitioners' (DfE 2015) guidance - There is a lawful basis for child protection concerns to be shared with agencies who have a statutory duty for child protection. - Information will be shared with individuals within the school who 'need to know'. - All staff are aware that they cannot promise a child to keep a disclosure confidential.

-As a school we will educate and encourage pupils to keep safe through:
+As a school we will educate pupils to recognise when they are at risk and how to get help when they need it through:

-- The content of the curriculum - A school ethos which helps children to feel safe and able to talk freely about their concerns, believing that they will be listened to and valued.
+- The content of the curriculum

+- A school ethos which helps children to feel safe and able to talk freely about their concerns, believing that they will be listened to and valued.

+- Regular NSPCC assemblies and online safety